cvaad-workshop/cvaad-workshop.github.io/competition.md

 The submitted models will be evaluated on [Codalab](https://codalab.org/).
 We will update you on when the server is ready (we expect the server to run at the start of July).

+## Reward
+We have a reward of 1000eu for the best competitor.

 ## Important dates
 - Challenges open: June 22nd, 2023;
 - Challenges close: September 15th, 2023;